Mario Girotti (general)

-Mario Girotti (Turin, 2 September 1885 – Rome, 3 November 1957) was an Italian Alpini general during World War II.
+Mario Girotti (2 September 1885 – 3 November 1957) was an Italian Alpini general during World War II.

 Biography

 He was born in Turin on 2 September 1885, the son of Luigi Girotti and Cristina Lussiatti.
 After becoming officer on September 14, 1906, he served in Libya in 1914 and then took part in the First World War with the rank of captain and later major, earning a silver (for an action in the Carnic Alps in June 1916) and a bronze medal for military valor (for his behaviour during the First Battle of Monte Grappa in December 1917).
 From December 1918 to April 1919, as major in the "Monte Antelao" Alpini Battalion, he worked on the restoration of the embankments of the Piave river.
 In 1922 he became commander of the "Susa" Alpini Battalion, then of the 74th Infantry Regiment "Lombardia" and later of the 4th Alpini Regiment.

 In January 1931 he was promoted to colonel and appointed Head of Office at the Inspectorate of Alpine Troops, replacing Colonel Vincenzo Paolini, a post he held until 1939.
 He was promoted to brigadier general and on 10 June 1940, following Italy's entry into World War II, he assumed command of the "Levanna" Alpini Groupment, composed of three Alpini battalions and deployed in the Orco-Baltea-Stura sector during the attack on France.
 In September 1940 he assumed command of the 3rd Alpine Division Julia, which he led in the bitter fighting in the mountains of the Epirus during the Greco-Italian War, participating in the battle of Pindus and in the battle of Klisura Pass between October 1940 and January 1941.
 At the start of the campaign the Julia Division spearheaded the Italian advance into Greece, but was surrounded and cut off by the Greek counterattack in the battle of the Pindus; Girotti managed to break the encirclement and save most of the division from certain destruction, and for this on February 15 he was promoted to the rank of major general for war merit.
 In late February the division repelled a Greek offensive aimed at capturing Tepelenë, for which Girotti was awarded a Silver medal for military valor.